 The Thomas County Board of Education establishes this policy to eliminate or prevent the influence and activities of gangs in schools.
 For the purposes of this policy a "gang" is defined as any group or association, whether formal or informal, which encourages, solicits, promotes, urges, counsels, furthers, advocates, condones, assists, causes, advises, procures, or abets any illegal or disruptive activity or behavior of any kind, whether on school campuses, during school-related events, or in the community.
+A gang member is defined as an individual who, as a representative

+Administrative discretion, which may include cleaning the area, detention, or ISS and parent notification

-A gang member is defined as an individual who, as a representative of on behalf of, participates in any of the activities associated with gangs.
+1st Offense: 4-10 days OSS; parent notification; possible notification of law officials; BIP implementation; possible tribunal recommendation 2nd Offense: 10 days OSS; parent notification; tribunal recommendation; notification of law enforcement of on behalf of, participates in any of the activities associated with gangs.
 Gangs which initiate, advocate, or promote activities which threaten the safety or well-being of persons or property are harmful to the education process.
 The use of hand signals, graffiti, or the presence of any apparel, tattoos, jewelry, accessory, or manner of grooming which, by virtue of its color, arrangement, trademark, symbol, or any other attribute indicates or implies membership or affiliation with such a group, disrupts the school environment.
 Such behaviors are contrary to educational objectives and promote an atmosphere where unlawful acts or violations of school regulation may occur.